AnnaGenina/pyGravSphere/README.md

 ### Preparing submission scripts

-Ok, so this is the point where I re-iterate that your life will be easier if you have a few cores to run **pyGravSphere** on.
+Ok, so this is the point where I emphasize that your life will be easier if you have a few cores to run **pyGravSphere** on.
 Like, much easier.

 #### If your institution has a cluster you can run GravSphere on